Marko1401M/Discord-bot/README.md

  nodemon

 # Functionality
- Connects to mysql database
+ Connects to mysql database \n
- Returns your League Of Legends Profile with Rank, Level, Summoner Icon etc..
- You can get your 5 most recent matches
+ Returns your League Of Legends Profile with Rank, Level, Summoner Icon etc..\n You can get your 5 most recent matches\n
- You can connect your League Of Legends account with your Discord account
+ You can connect your League Of Legends account with your Discord account\n